Iowa State Cyclones football: Paul Rhoad (2008-2010)

+Paul Rhoad (2011-2012)

 In 2011 Iowa State started off the season 3–0 including a triple-overtime win over Iowa in Ames, and a win over Connecticut in East Hartford.
 The Cyclones would drop the next four games, starting out 0–4 in conference play, but they quickly bounced back with a 41–7 win on October 29 at No. 19 Texas Tech.
 In that game, Iowa State managed to rack up 512 total yards, the most since the Nov 22, 2008 game at Kansas State.
 Several other school records were broken, including first-ever win in Lubbock, largest margin of victory against a ranked opponent, and most points scored against a ranked opponent since November 9, 1996.
-On November 18, Iowa State faced off against undefeated No. 2 Oklahoma State led by Heisman frontrunner Brandon Weeden and two time Biletnikoff winner Justin Blackmon in Ames.
+On November 18, Iowa State faced off against undefeated No. 2 Oklahoma State led by Heisman frontrunner Brandon Weeden and two-time Biletnikoff winner Justin Blackmon in Ames.
 Down 24–7 early in the second half, Iowa State came back with 17 unanswered points to force overtime.
 In overtime, Iowa State scored on its first play from scrimmage, but Oklahoma State answered back with their own touchdown.
 In the second overtime, Iowa State forced an interception and ran three Jeff Woody dives in a row to beat Oklahoma State 37–31, smashing Oklahoma State's chances of playing for a national championship and Brandon Weeden's Heisman shot.
 Iowa State became bowl eligible with the win and improved to 6–4.
 The win over Oklahoma State marked Iowa State's first ever win against an opponent in the top 6 (AP polls).
 The Cyclones finished the season 6–6 and would receive an invitation to face the Rutgers Scarlet Knights in the Pinstripe Bowl, which they went on to lose, 27–13.